SVG File-02

 Successful fundraising letters have one common characteristic: they’re donor-centric.

 When you’re appealing to people via letters, address them directly.
 The magic word to use is “you.”
-Using the word “you” makes the donor feel you’re directly speaking to them.
-And this helps break down the barrier between your donors and your organization.
+Using “you” makes the donor feel you’re directly speaking to them, which helps break down the barrier between your donors and your organization.

 2. Tell A Story